TurtlePrograms/ProductivityTools/readme.md

 Example: ``` { "type": "alias", "profile": "default" } ```

 In this example, "test" is an alias for "default".
 Running pt-run test will execute the "default" profile.

+### Template Type
+The "template" type references a template by name, allowing you to create reusable snippets. a template can be any type

 ### Tips for Profile Management